Becky's Family Child Care

 A little about me.....I was born and raised in Prineville except for a short stint in the Medford area just out of high school.
 I missed home and my family, so after six months, I moved back home.
 I married, Doug Groves, in 1982.
 After 34 years of marriage, we divorced but we continue to be involved in each other's lives and in the lives of our children and grandchildren.

-Adam and Michael, my son and son-in-law, live in Prineville and have an adorable daughter, Emery, who comes to my child care.
+Adam and Michael, my son and son-in-law, live in Prineville and have an adorable daughter, Emery.
 We are a real-life "Modern Family".
 My family whole-heartedly support our son and his family.
-Adam is a CPA at Azure Accounting in Bend and Michael was an alcohol and drug rehabilitation counselor before he had to go on disability due to chronic migraines after a neck and shoulder surgery.
-He is doing better now and has started a new job driving for Lyft.
+Adam is a CPA and Co-owner of Azure Accounting in Bend and Michael was an alcohol and drug rehabilitation counselor before he had to go on disability due to chronic migraines after a neck and shoulder surgery.
+This leaves him at home taking Emery to her dance practices, school, and other activities.

 My daughter, Katie, lives in Albuquerque, New Mexico with her husband Shea and three sons, Raiden, Raziel, and Rowen which leaves "Grandma" tongue twisted.
 Katie is a 3rd grade teacher and Shea is an aerospace engineer.
 We enjoy traveling to Albuquerque to visit and love having them here!

-My daughter, Dani, is an Interior Designer and works for Bend Furniture and Design.
-She lives in Redmond with her fiance', Corey, and future step-son, Cason.
-Corey works at Costco.
+My daughter, Dani, is an Interior Designer and works for Haven Homes.
+She lives in Bend with her husband Corey and step-son, Cason.
+They are expecting their first baby, August 2021.
+Corey works at Costco and is a licensed realtor.

 I adore being a Grandma!
 I also love going to Garth Brooks and Brandi Carlile concerts.
 I do some crafting in my spare time.
 I love garage sales and thrift stores.
 I also volunteer for an organization called PFLAG which provides support, education, and advocacy on behalf of our LGBTQ loved ones.
 I was President for 10 years and I was the state President for 3 years.
 I now serve in a role which is a little less demanding....Vice-President.
 A couple years ago, I was contacted by a high school classmate of mine who is gay and asked me to get Internet ordained and officiate his wedding.
 I did it and it was so much fun!
 I did another double wedding a few months later for two lesbian couples who had been together over 35 years each.
 I love this work and will continue doing it as long as I'm able.